 Citizen scientists and state researchers have surveyed the horseshoe crabs spawning along Delaware Bay beaches since 1990.
 The data they have collected has been key for scientists in monitoring changes in numbers of spawning crabs in the Bay.

-Each spring, during the new and full moon evening high tides in May and June, volunteers donate their time to count crabs on key beaches in Delaware and in New Jersey.
+Each spring, during the new and full moon evening high tides, volunteers donate their time to count crabs on key beaches in Delaware and in New Jersey.
 Delaware’s well-trained and enthusiastic volunteers have made this program one of the most successful volunteer-based wildlife surveys in the country.
+Find a full list of Horseshoe Crab spawning survey sites.

 The Delaware National Estuarine Research Reserve (DNERR) coordinates the survey on three Delaware Bay beaches each spring (Kitts Hummock, Ted Harvey Wildlife Area, North Bowers Beach).
 This is a wonderful way to see this natural spectacle on the Delaware Bay and we invite anyone who is interested in this fascinating creature to participate!
 Volunteers are required to be trained in survey protocols before being able to participate in a survey.